-This Award is given each year and it is granted for rewarding individuals, National Motorcycle Federations, Continental Unions, clubs, organisers, manufacturers or other organisations that have made a significant contribution or done something important to enhance environmental awareness in the field of motorcycling.
+The FIM Environmental Award has been presented annually since 1997 to recognise individuals, National Motorcycle Federations, Continental Unions, clubs, organisers, manufacturers or other organisations that have made a significant contribution to enhancing environmental awareness in the field of motorcycling.

 This year’s winner is the National Motorcycle Federation of Andorra (FMA), which for the first time joined the KiSS Programme (Keep it Shiny and Sustainable) as part of the FIM Trial World Championship event they organised in the small Principality in the heart of the Pyrenees.

 This is the second time that this award has been won by this small National Federation, their previous success coming in 2013.
 On both occasions the award has extra relevance considering the organisation only has fifteen members, all of whom are volunteers, and receives no subsidy from the Government for environmental issues.

 The KiSS Programme was initially conceived back in 2013 and has previously concentrated on MotoGP circuits, so it was a huge challenge for this National Federation to be able to deliver such a project at an offroad event high in the mountains where the environmental impact of sporting activities is at its most sensitive.

 This KiSS Programme is designed to bring together various actions under one umbrella that incorporates more elements for the sustainability of the sport and promotes the participation of all sectors, perhaps most importantly and especially the spectators who attend in their thousands.

 The National Motorcycle Federation of Andorra has organised world-class events for many years, where the discipline of Trial brings the sport directly in contact with nature.
 Over the years the federation has developed practices that allow the sport and nature to work in harmony to produce overall an economic and social benefit for the local area.